top of page

 School Council

-Our school council ensures that every pupil's voice is heard, emphasising democracy and mutual respect for all within the school and the wider community.
-This forms an important part of ensuring that we educated and instill British Values in our school.
+Our school council ensures that every child's voice is heard, emphasising democracy and mutual respect for all within the school and the wider community.
+This forms an important part of ensuring that we educate and instil British Values in our school.

 bottom of page